open-meteo/open-data/README.md

 ## `om` File Format
 Data is stored in a customized file format featuring a simple header and compressed data chunks.
 Files use the extension `om` and contain a 2-dimensional array for data, encompassing spatial and temporal dimensions.
 For global high-resolution domains like GFS at 0.125°, each file can consist of 4 to 6 million grid cells.
 With one value per hour over a year, the array dimensions reach `6,000,000 x 8,760`.

 To efficiently compress large arrays, data is chunked into blocks ranging from 6 to 20 locations and 2 weeks of data, resulting in chunk dimensions of `20 x 336`.
 Specific lengths of dimensions and chunks are outlined in the meta-data header.
+Data published is optimised for time-series access.
+Accessing larger areas for single time steps is less efficient.

 Meta data includes:
 - Length of time and space dimensions (denoted as `dim0` and `dim1`)